 Compliments of the house, the waiter tells them.
 Amazingly this effort fails as well, because they still appear not to be pleased.
 Soon another staff member arrives to help with the translation and the general struggle.
 They talk, they explain, they discuss, but alas, there is no way the miserable two can be assuaged.
 Oh, the drama!

-We’ve consumed our seafood antipasti and our main course arrives, a large broiled fish, surrounded by vegetable artwork.
-The arrangement looks like a picture straight out of a culinary magazine.
-The fish is expertly deboned by the waiter for our convenience.
+We’ve now consumed our seafood antipasti and our main course arrives, a large broiled fish, surrounded by vegetable artwork.
+The arrangement looks like a picture straight out of a glossy haute cuisine magazine.
+The fish is expertly de-boned by the waiter for our convenience.
 It is delicious.
 As we eat and enjoy, I notice that the two Brits have finished eating the lobster.

 A brave waiter materializes at their table and offers them a dessert, also on the house.
 I know, I am shamelessly eavesdropping.
 What could have possibly gone wrong to cause such a culinary crisis?
 Did they find a worm in their salad?
 A cockroach in their soup?
 More talk follows, because apparently the offer of a free dessert does not cheer them up either.
 The waiter departs, heart sunk in his polished shoes, I imagine.

 Soon the owner of the place arrives, you know, the dashing old goat wearing a scarf.
 He is accompanied by another staff member for reinforcement.
 I am dying to know what all of this is about, but alas I do not.
 I do see, however, that the patron and his helper are practically sweating as they try to make good.
 But no, not even the big boss can make these two happy.
 He and his staff have done everything but go down on their knees.